Would you dare take a road trip down these paranormal hotspots?

 Dubbed the most haunted road in Scotland and known as ‘The Ghost Road’, this has been a hotspot for paranormal activity and sightings for centuries which include eyeless phantoms peeping out from the side of the road, horseman in their carriages, phantom people walking on the road with many drivers reporting and believing they had hit people only to get out of their vehicles and not find anyone.

-One stretch of the road in particular is considered the most haunted and is the route between Gretna to Annan via Eastriggs.
+One stretch of the road in particular is considered the most haunted and is the route from Gretna to Annan via Eastriggs.
 There have been sightings in recent times of an elderly man in tweeds standing by the old Kinmount bus shelter and other reports include hens flying towards vehicles and disappearing at impact.
 This stretch of road isn’t very well lit so take caution if you choose to drive through the villages from Annan to Dumfriesshire.

 3. A229, South England